 You will not take a ransom for him who fled to the city of his refuge, that he should come out again to dwell in the land, until the death of the priest.

 The Hebrew word translated into English ransom specifically infers the use of money.
 There would be no way to fix this with money.
-A cash payment cannot fix bloodshed.
+Cash payment cannot fix bloodshed.

 In the midst of the text that speaks of vengeance for homicide and capital punishment for murder, we clearly see Jesus.
 In fact, He is woven intricately into this entire chapter in typologies.
 The Bible says the law is a schoolmaster to lead us to Jesus.
 Here, He is a sure Refuge for the person.
 He is the place (or city of) refuge from vengeance.
 He is the place to flee to escape the sword.
 We have respite until the death of the high priest.
 We know Jesus is the ultimate High Priest.
 We also know that He doesn’t die.